 \section{Methodology}

 Figure~\ref{fig:approach} depicts a high-level view of our proposed approach.
-Given the dataset of input programs, we reformat the original code and take snapshots from the reformatted code, and then train with Convolutional Neural Networks (CNNs) for predicting target labels.
-Our approach contains following key steps.
+Given the dataset of input programs, we reformat the original program and take snapshots from the reformatted program, and then train with Convolutional Neural Networks (CNNs) for predicting target labels.
+Our approach contains the following key steps.